Frequently Asked Questions (FAQ)

 How do I get SnowConvert?

-Once you complete the course you will receive an email with the download instructions, and can generate an assessment access code via the tool interface.
+Once you complete the course you will receive an email with the download instructions, and can generate an access code via the tool interface.

 How do I get an access code for SnowConvert?